 Behavioral Science Department

-The Behavioral Science Department at UC Blue Ash College houses the academic disciplines of Anthropology, Criminal Justice, Education, Psychology, Social Work and Sociology.
+The Behavioral Science Department at UC Blue Ash College houses the academic disciplines of Criminal Justice, Education, Psychology, Social Work and Sociology.

 The courses in these majors give students an awareness of the complexities of the social environment, including human behavior, current social issues, human development and learning, diversity and globalization,

 All of our programs in the Behavioral Science Department are transition-oriented associate degree programs.
 The programs will also prepare you to transition to a four-year UC College, or transfer to another four-year institution to further your studies.

 With so many Behavioral Science programs, it's important to get in touch with your academic advisor to plan out your courses.
 To make advising appointments, use Starfish or contact the Advising Office in Muntz 125 at 513-745-5753.

 The UC Blue Ash-OLLI Intergenerational (iGen) program was launched in fall of 2012 to encourage a number of educational interactions between traditional college students and older adults from the Osher Lifelong Learning Institute (OLLI) on the UC Blue Ash college campus. iGen project goals are varied and are expanding: